 In terms of its RI Policies, the Authority excludes direct investment in securities issued by a number of companies involved in the manufacture of tobacco, anti-personnel mines, cluster munitions and nuclear weapons.
-These activities are inconsistent with Government policy or international conventions to which New Zealand is a party.
+These activities are inconsistent with Government policy or international conventions to which NZ is a party.

-The Authority participated in engagements with several companies with other Crown Financial Institutions (CFIs) and, in some cases, with global peer funds linked through the United Nations Principles for Responsible Investment (UNPRI).
+The Authority has joined with other Crown Financial Institutions (CFIs) in hiring a global engagement firm to co-ordinate engagement on our behalf with global companies that have significant RI issues.
+The Authority has participated in engagements with several companies with other CFIs and, in some cases, with global peer funds linked through the United Nations Principles for Responsible Investment (UNPRI).
 These companies were believed to be damaging the environment severely, infringing human rights or engaged in bribery and corruption.
 If companies materially breach our RI standards and engagement is unlikely to change their behaviour the Board will consider excluding them from our portfolio and has done so.
 Excluded companies are listed on the website.
 The Authority has also encouraged its investment managers to consider the UNPRI and ensure that governance, environmental and social risks are analysed adequately as part of their investment processes.